Image Image

 Do Not Consent to Chemical Tests Until Police Get a Warrant

-Field sobriety and chemical tests are designed to give the state more evidence.
+These field sobriety and chemical tests help the state collect evidence to support their case.
 The most effective way to block the state from collecting this evidence is to refuse all tests unless the police obtain a warrant.
-Police officers may warn you about an automatic one-year license suspension, but our Monroe County, IL DUI lawyers can still fight that suspension in court.
+While police may tell you your license will automatically be suspended for one year, our Monroe County, IL DUI defense attorneys can still challenge that suspension in court.

 Contact a DUI Lawyer Immediately